Meet the underaged Singapore teen who gatecrashed CES 2019 to turn his idea into reality

 CES 2019: Impossible Foods confident its plant-based ‘meat’ will win over Singaporeans

-Today, Newton’s Meter has eight other employees working to turn Siddarth’s idea into a viable business.
+Today, Newton’s Meter has eight other employees working to turn Siddharth's idea into a viable business.

 The actual device has an accelerometer to detect if someone has had a fall or crash, GPS for real-time coordinates and Bluetooth and Narrowband IoT to make the emergency call for help via SMS.